FAQs

 Do you accept insurance?

 Sorry.
 Insurances will not pay for the medical evaluation or recommendation.
-Watch out for scams by para-medical people who will offset fees or give you differential pricing by getting your medical insurance information.
+Watch out for scams by paramedical people who will offset fees or give you differential pricing by getting your medical insurance information.
 Also, there are groups, such as have existed in Waikiki, who set up fake clinics and then leave after a few months of operation with your money and no hope of a "Blue Card".
-NED has also established guidelines against virtual offices, rented hotel rooms, hotel executive suites, or mobile offices.
+NED has also established guidelines against virtual offices, rented hotel rooms, hotel executive suites, and mobile offices.

 What medical documentation should I bring?

 It is important for you to bring any medical documentation (from previous physician visits, ER visits, chiropractor visits, etc.) that supports your diagnosis.
 This includes: recent medical records, prescriptions, physician’s letter, chiropractor’s letter, x-rays, MRI’s or any other documentation that you think can help.
+We don't need a lot, so no books please.
+Also, we don't want you to waste time or money on documentation that is not needed.

 Do you accept people on probation?